 Shepherd Center is an Atlanta based hospital that uses storytelling to communicate the treatments of patients rehabilitating from spinal cord and brain trauma.

-Leverage your Employees
+Leverage your internal resources

 There are two key reasons this mindset can benefit your newsroom and your organization:

 - As stated above, seeking the expertise of physicians is a great way of providing further reach for their knowledge.
 While a conference may provide them with an audience of a thousand, a well-written piece by a physician can be read tens or hundreds of thousands of times.
 This reach isn’t merely academic– it can have real-life impacts too.
 In 2015, Dr. Paul Thornton at Cook Children’s Hospital was interviewed for an article on their newsroom about a new set of guidelines his team had created for screening uncontrolled hypoglycemia, a rare and severe disorder in children.
 About a year later, CheckUp newsroom wrote an article about a family, who having discovered Dr. Thornton’s article on Checkup Newsroom via Google Search, sought out the doctor and traveled across the country to save their child’s life.

-Another tip for building a robust healthcare newsroom to figure out how you will keep the content on your newsroom fresh.
+Another tip for building a robust healthcare newsroom is to figure out how you will keep the content on your newsroom fresh.

 With the help of Medical PR software, ensuring that the content is timely and newsworthy is also something to consider.
 Quite often, healthcare communicators become so hyper-focused on what’s happening within their own organization, they aren’t able to successfully leverage opportunities based on what their audiences are actually talking about.